Call Us: 01822840234

 For the 2023 to 2024 influenza season, influenza vaccine could be offered at NHS expense to the following groups under the community pharmacy seasonal influenza vaccination advanced service:

-• Individuals aged 65 years or over (including those becoming age 65 years by 31 March 2024)
+• Individuals aged 65 years or over (including those becoming age 65 years by 31 March 2025)

-• chronic (long-term) respiratory disease, such as asthma that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission, chronic obstructive pulmonary disease (COPD) or bronchitis
+• chronic (long-term) respiratory disease, such as asthma that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission, chronic obstructive pulmonary disease (COPD) or chronic bronchitis

-• chronic heart disease such as heart failure
+• chronic heart disease and vascular disease

 • chronic kidney disease at stage 3, 4 or 5